 While crossing the Drake, you're again greeted by the vast array of seabirds remembered from the passage south.
 But they seem a little more familiar to you now, and you to them.

 Arrive and disembark in Ushuaia, located on the Tierra del Fuego archipelago and nicknamed the "End of the World."
 Despite this stopping point, the wealth of memories made on this Antarctic expedition will travel with you wherever your next adventure lies.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.

 Mandatory Travel Insurance:

-Any airfare; pre- and post-land arrangements; transfers to the vessel; passport and visa expenses; Government arrival and departure taxes; kayaking and camping; meals ashore; travel insurance; excess baggage charges and all items of a personal nature such as laundry, bar, beverage charges and telecommunication charges; and the customary gratuity at the end of the voyages for the ship's crew; fuel surcharge may apply.
+Any airfare; pre- and post-land arrangements; transfer to the vessel in Puerto Madryn; luggage transfer from pick-up point to the vessel on day of embarkation; passport and visa expenses; government arrival and departure taxes; admission fees to local attractions in Port Stanley; meals ashore; travel insurance, including medical, accident, and repatriation/evacuation insurance (required); baggage, cancellation and personal insurance (strongly recommended); excess baggage charges and all items of a personal nature such as laundry, bar, beverage charges, and telecommunication charges; and gratuities.
+Fuel surcharge may apply.

-PHOTOS: © Dietmar Denger; © Erwin Vermeulen; © Martin van Lokven; © Rinie van Meurs; © Wim van Passel
+PHOTOS: © Dietmar Denger; © Erwin Vermeulen; © Martin van Lokven; © Rinie van Meurs; © Wim van Passel, © Oceanwide Expeditions